awsdocs/amazon-mwaa-user-guide/doc_source/working-dags-dependencies.md

 + **Size limit**\.
 We recommend a `requirements.txt` file that references libraries whose combined size is less than than 1 GB\.
 The more libraries Amazon MWAA needs to install, the longer the *startup* time on an environment\.
 Although Amazon MWAA doesn't limit the size of installed libraries explicitly, if dependencies can't be installed within ten minutes, the Fargate service will time\-out and attempt to rollback the environment to a stable state\.

 **Note**
-For security reasons, the Apache Airflow *Web server* on Amazon MWAA has limited network egress, and does not install plugins nor Python dependencies directly on the *Web server*\.
+Beginning with Apache Airflow v2\.2\.2, Amazon MWAA will install Python requirements, provider packages, and custom plugins on the Airflow web server\.

 ## Creating a requirements\.txt file<a name="working-dags-dependencies-test-create"></a>